 What are the strengths of the program?

 Everything!
-In all seriousness, we are proud of all aspects of our training, but the development of autonomy that residents can earn, the strong inpatient and OB experiences, our two outpatient offices that are PCMH certified and constantly innovating/adapting to a changing medicine landscape, and our caring and committed faculty are just a few of our favorite responses to this question.
+In all seriousness, we are proud of all aspects of our training, but the development of autonomy that residents can earn, the strong inpatient and OB experiences, our outpatient offices that are PCMH certified and constantly innovating/adapting to a changing medicine landscape, and our caring and committed faculty are just a few of our favorite responses to this question.
 We truly want our residents to be exposed to full-spectrum Family Medicine.
-Our core faculty (EIGHT of whom practice obstetrics- more than any other program in Ohio) also would emphasize the variety of patients and conditions the residents see, the broad scope of procedural training (both inpatient and outpatient), and the fact that Grant Family Medicine is the oldest and largest program in the state!
+Our core faculty (SIX of whom practice obstetrics- more than any other program in Ohio) also would emphasize the variety of patients and conditions the residents see, the broad scope of procedural training (both inpatient and outpatient), and the fact that Grant Family Medicine is the oldest and largest program in the state!

 What are some areas for improvement in the residency?

 We are currently going through a major innovation and consolidation of our residency offices.
 Prior to this year (2019), our residents were placed at one of two outpatient sites away from the hospital for their continuity practices.
 We have had the opportunity to build a brand new outpatient center directly across from the hospital, and now all three classes have begun seeing patients downtown.
 This has been a much needed area for improvement in resident work/life balance, continuity of care, and more integrated approach to medical education, but it has not come without challenges!
 Our residents remain critical to this improvement process, and they are involved on all of our major process improvement committees to be a voice for continued change.

 The residency also recognized the need to adapt our curriculum to emphasize resident wellness, while still keeping the rigorous learning environment that we know to be important.
 Our more demanding rotations are now paired with less time-intensive rotations, and we've shifted some of the outpatient responsibilities away while a resident is doing hospital medicine to allow for more protected time.